Not sure how to pick the Google Ads bid strategy that’s right for you?

 There’s far less for you to manage, track, and test.
 And less moving parts = less chance of racking up a monstrous Google Ads bill.

-Similarly, if you don’t have a ton of time on your hands to spend on manual bidding, it’s best you stick with an automated bidding strategy that aligns with the objective of your campaign.
+Similarly, if you don’t have a ton of time on your hands to spend on manual bidding, your Google AdWords best bid strategy might be an automated solution.

 On the other hand, if you have the time to manage the account in detail, you’ll want to explore your options.